Connector

 // INSERT INTO users (name, age) VALUES ('Alice', 20), ('Bob', 30);

-This is because if you are using PreparedStatement, you can set multiple parameters for a single query by using the addBatch method after setting the query parameters.
+This is because when using PreparedStatement, you can set multiple parameters in one query by using the addBatch method after setting the query parameters.

 ldbc provides an API for executing stored procedures.